Boost the immune system – by jogging in winter

 In the cold season, we tend not to feel so thirsty.
 But it’s not the case that the body needs less liquid in winter.
 The dry air from indoor heating raises evaporation levels and extracts water – so you should drink at least two litres of liquid a day.

-Is the weather particularly dire?
-Stay flexible and adapt your training accordingly.
+The weather outside is dire?
+Stay flexible and adapt your training to the snow, wind or cold.
 There’s no shame in reducing the time or intensity of your run.
-Stay at it – you will feel much better after exercising.
+Find the motivation to stick with it even in bad weather – you’ll feel so much better after your run.

 Motivation with a running group

-When training in a group, you’ll benefit in several ways: besides the fact that it’s much easier to start running in the cold or in the dark in a group, it will boost your enthusiasm and you’ll achieve your goals more quickly.
+When training in a group, you’ll benefit in several ways: besides the fact that it’s much easier to run in the cold or dark with others, it will boost your enthusiasm and you’ll achieve your goals more quickly.
 Whether in a running group, with your partner, friends or work colleagues, give it a try.
 And it’s surprising how often an interesting conversation will help you forget your aching legs.